yguenka/4intelligence-Case/README.md

 <dt><b>We can conclude that Canada has a higher frequency value than other countries.</b></dt>

 <h3><li><b>Forecast 10 years of the series</b></li></h3>
 <dt>The graph below shows whether there is a relationship between the previous period and the following period.They are divided by countries too: USA, CAN, MEX respectively.</dt>
 <p align="center"><img src="Capturar3.JPG"></p>
+<dt><b>The more aligned the points are, the more relationship they have to each other.
+So we can say that among the 3 countries, the USA has a greater relationship between the following period and the previous period.</b></dt>

 <h3><li><b>Can you think about another feature that could be helpful in explaning TFP series?
 Explain</b></li></h3>
 </ol>